 Please note that you will also be instructed to complete an application with the host provider as a part of your Penn State application either at time of application or upon acceptance.

 NOTE: Start date marks arrival in host country.
-End date marks departure from program housing for students only taking IES Abroad Courses.
-Departure date for students enrolled in partner university courses is July 18 and is August 8 for students participating in an internship.
+End date marks departure from program housing.
+Dates represent students who are only enrolled in IES courses.
+Please confirm dates if participating in a partner university course.

 Indicates that deadline has passed